Mandriantso/multicomp_hipp/README.md

 ```
 in terminal after cding to the Mods folder.
 A nrnmech.dll file will be created.

+### Parameters files
+Parameters files are stored in configs folder.
+- **default_parameters_1.json** is the file used for connection weights optimization.
+The connection parameters were set from Nikos' model, adapted to my network size, and increased until we were able to see enough activity in all populations

+- **default_parameters_2.json** is the file used with updated connection weights for Pyramidal and Basket cells

+- **default_parameters_2_stim.json** is the file used with updated connection weights for Pyramidal and Basket cells, adding extracellular stimulation

 ### Run
 To run the simulation in parallel, run:
 ```